2gu/.github/profile/README.md

 I'm Gurel Ben Shabat, a 29 year old software developer from Israel.

 - 👨‍💻 All of my projects are available on [my GitHub profile](http://github.com/gurelbs)
-- 📫 How to reach me: 2@gure.li
+- 📫 How to reach me: gurel@minds.software | 4gurel@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I love math and physics
+- ⚡ Fun fact: I love to use mt brainwave to controll IOT devices 🧠🔌💻

 ### My GitHub Stats